eu-digital-identity-wallet/av-doc-technical-specification/docs/architecture-and-technical-specifications.md

 ## 2.2 Functions of the Age Verification Solution

+The Age Verification Solution provides a set of key functional capabilities that support the issuance, presentation, and verification of Proof of Age attestations across the European Union.
+The following subsections describe the key capabilities that support this functionality.

+### 2.2.1 Flexible Enrollment Methods
 The primary function of the solution is the issuance of Proof of Age attestations that can be used across the European Union.
 These attestations enable individuals to demonstrate that they meet a specific age threshold, currently focused on "over 18", to access age-restricted online services and content.
 The solution is designed to be extensible, allowing support for other age groups (e.g., "over 14" or "over 65") provided that appropriate enrollment methods are available.

-### 2.2.1 Flexible Enrollment Methods

 Users have the flexibility to choose from multiple enrollment methods to obtain their Proof of Age attestation.
-Supported methods include, but are not limited to:
+Currently supported methods include: :

 - Scanning or reading an electronic identity card (eID) or a passport
 - Using existing identification systems provided by 3rd party providers or apps
 - Other secure identity verification processes as defined by Member States

-These enrollment methods ensure that the attestation is based on reliable and verifiable identity documents.
+These enrollment methods ensure that the Proof of Age attestation is based on reliable and verifiable identity documents.
 Where necessary, enrollment can also be conducted on-site to accommodate users who may not have access to electronic identification means.